brendoncarroll/go-p2p/README.md

 Creates a multiplexed addressed space using names given to each subswarm.
 Applications can use this to "future-proof" their transport layer.

-- **Noise Swarm**
-A secure higher order swarm.
-It secures messages using the Noise Protocol Framework's NN handshake.
-It can run on top of any other swarm.

 - **Peer Swarm**
 A swarm that uses PeerIDs as addresses.
 It requires an underlying swarm, and a function that maps PeerIDs to addresses.

 - **QUIC Swarm**
-A secure swarm supporting `Asks` built on the QUIC protocol (UDP based).
+A secure swarm supporting `Asks` built on the QUIC protocol.
+It can wrap any other `p2p.Swarm`, and provide a `p2p.SecureAskSwarm`

 - **SSH Swarm**
 A secure swarm supporting `Asks` built on the SSH protocol (TCP based).